haxie/bbpress-notify/readme.txt

 This plugin integrates into bbPress and sends a notification via e-mail when new topics or replies are posted.
 It is fully configurable in the bbPress settings.

 Settings include:
-* Notification recipients for new topics
-* Notification recipients for new replies
-* Notification e-mail's subject and body for both new topics and replies
+* Notification recipients for new topics, * Notification recipients for new replies, * Notification e-mail's subject and body for both new topics and replies

 == Installation ==

 1. Upload the entire plugin folder via FTP to `/wp-content/plugins/`.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Screenshots ==
+1. The settings page

 == Changelog ==